-Lilium bakerianum is from Myanmar (Burma), Nepal and western China growing at up to 3500 metres.
+Lilium bakerianum Collett & Hemsl. is from Myanmar (Burma), Nepal and western China growing at up to 3500 metres.
 There is a wide variation in form.
-Heights of the type range from 30 cm to 1 metre.
+Heights of the type range from 30 cm to 1 m.
 Variety delavayi is 20 cm high.
 This species was named in honour of John Gilbert Baker director of the herbarium at Kew.
-Photos 1-3 by John Lykkegaard Johansen; the last one shows var. rubrum.
+Photos 1-3 by John Lykkegaard Johansen; the last one shows var. rubrum Stearn.
 Photo 4 of a bulb by Pontus Wallstén.

 Lilium concolor early form This lily is visually indistinguishable from the type except that it flowers two to two and a half weeks earlier.
 This feature makes it an excellent L. concolor form for growing in short growing season areas.
 Two photos submitted by Darm Crook.

-Lilium concolor var. coridion ((Siebold & de Vriese) Baker 1871) This variety has tepals that are a bid wider then the types, thus the florets look larger but are not.
+Lilium concolor var. coridion ((Siebold & de Vriese) Baker 1871) This variety has tepals that are a bid wider than the types, thus the florets look larger but are not.
 The florets can be either upfacing or out facing; many times both forms are on the same stem.
+This variety is not recognized by Plants of the World Online which considers it to be a synonym of var. concolor.
 Three photos submitted by Darm Crook

 Lilium concolor var. pulchellum ((Fisch.)
 Baker 1874) This variant has the wider tepals much like V. coridion, and is usually spot free but can have a very light splattering of fine crimson spots.
+This variety is not listed in IPNI, nor in Plants of the World Online, but is listed in the Flora of China as var. puchellum (Fisch.)
+Regel (1876) growing in moist places in forests, sunny grasslands from 600-2200 m.
 Three photos submitted by Darm Crook.

-Lilium concolor var. strictum (Stearn 1950) There isn't much difference between this variety and the type, spot colouration only.
+Lilium concolor var. strictum (Stearn 1950) This variety is not listed in IPNI, nor in Plants of the World Online, but is available to purchase.
+There isn't much difference between this variety and the type, spot colouration only.
 Three photos submitted by Darm Crook.